 The second reason you may be mispronouncing words in English is that you’re stressing the wrong syllable.

-But if you’re mispronouncing a word, it may not actually be your articulation of sounds, the particular consonant and vowel sounds.
+But if you’re mispronouncing a word, it may not actually be your articulation of sounds, or the particular pronunciation of consonant and vowel sounds.

 Instead, you may actually be putting stress on the wrong syllable.